nextcloud/spreed/docs/chat.md

   field | type | Description
   ---|---|---
+  `lastKnownMessageId` | int | Serves as an offset for the query.
+The lastKnownMessageId for the next page is available in the `X-Chat-Last-Given` header.
-  `offset` | int | Offset parameter to get another chunk of chat messages `limit` | int | Number of chat messages with shares you want to get
+  `limit` | int | Number of chat messages with shares you want to get

 * Response: